JohannLai/openai-function-calling-tools/README.md

 OpenAI Function calling tools

-OpenAI Function calling tools is a repository that offers a set of tools to help you easy to build a function calling model with OpenAI API.
-Full test coverage and continuous integration are included.
+OpenAI Function calling tools is a repository that offers a set of tools to help you easy to build a function calling model with OpenAI API.å

 ## 🪓 Tools
 The repo provides the following tools you can use out of the box: